be1nyu/io_playcanvas/README.md

 2. honda.co.jp
 3. atv.polaris.com

-⚠️ This addon opens only PlayCanvas JSON files that you have saved yourself.
+⚠️ This addon imports only PlayCanvas JSON files that you have saved yourself.